 1. Your team is constantly making manual errors

-When your employees execute repetitive tasks day in and day out — such as updating customer files, sending out follow-up emails, or managing spreadsheets — human error is inevitable and expected.
+When your employees execute repetitive tasks day in and day out — such as updating customer files, sending out follow-up emails or managing spreadsheets — human error is inevitable and expected.
 But when you offload those mundane tasks by automating them, human error is virtually eliminated.

 As if growing pains weren’t already enough of a strain on any business, being maxed-out in your day-to-day operations can completely stunt growth.
-The natural reaction is to hire more people to leverage your own time, but that’s not always possible.
+The instinct is to hire more people to leverage your own time, but that’s not always possible.
 Onboarding and retaining new employees is extremely expensive, and most small businesses just don’t have those resources to spare when they’re in grow-mode.

 Having your data spread out between different employees, spreadsheets and systems can be a nightmare when you’re on a call with a client, generating reports, or just trying to find a specific piece of information.

 That’s precisely why automation software is so effective — all your business data is in one place.
 Your customer contact records are connected to your email marketing which is connected to your sales numbers so that there are never data gaps or missing customer information.
-This is especially a concern if you’re relying on separate, single-point solution tools to store your data.
+This is especially a concern if you’re relying on multiple tools to store your data.
 If just one of those tools breaks, it can result in clients receiving the wrong email messages, being charged for the wrong products, or losing valuable information.
 With a business process automation tool, it’s much easier to streamline your business and make the entire customer journey smooth and seamless.

 The same is true in every area of your business.
-If you follow up with a new lead differently every time, then the experience you’re delivering is going to be hit and miss.
+If you follow up with a new lead differently every time, the experience you’re delivering is going to be hit and miss.
 Some clients may find you prompt and professional while others may feel you’re dropping the ball and can’t be trusted.